ReclaimTheWild/en/equipment_crafting/natural_weapons_weapon_spirits.md

 | 4    | 13 or less | 14-16  | 17+     |
 | 5    | 18 or less | 19-21  | 22+     |
 |      | +1 DUR     | +2 DUR | +3 DUR  |
-{: .rtw-table .last-line-head .centered-bold .half-width }
+{: .rtw-table .fixed-columns .last-line-head .centered-bold .half-width }

 Finally, **the weapon cannot be broken.** If brought to 0 Durability, it is merely unusable until it recovers Durability from its next Extended Rest.